fidelity-contributions/finos-fluxnova-bpm-platform/webapps/README.md

 * `assembly` - Java sources and tests for the Fluxnova web application based on `javax` namespace.
 * `assembly-jakarta` - Java sources and tests for the Fluxnova web application based on `jakarta` namespace.
   * This module is created from the `assembly` module via code transformation.
-* `frontend` - HTML, CSS and Javascript sources as well as Plugins and tests for the Fluxnova webapplications Cockpit, Tasklist and Admin.
+* `frontend` - HTML, CSS and Javascript sources as well as Plugins and tests for the Fluxnova webapplications Monitoring, Tasklist and Admin.

 ## FRONTEND